cheater-cheater/101/README.md

-Code done in class will be uploaded here
+Code done in class will be uploaded here,
-I'm grouping it all here so I can reduce clutter
+I'm grouping it all here so I can reduce clutter.
 -the greatest coder of all time